dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ### Description

 #### Expression
-By function call tests is the input a statement or expresssion (both can use one of the following keywords: `expression` or `statement`) in a testcase for a context.
+With function call tests, the input is a statement or expression (both can use one of the following keywords: `expression` or `statement`) in a testcase for a context.

 ::: tip Hint
-Statements and expressions are discussed in detail in paragraph [Statements, expressions and return-raw](#statements-expressions-and-return-raw).
+Statements and expressions are discussed in detail in section [Statements, expressions and return-raw](#statements-expressions-and-return-raw).
 :::

 #### Return values